Dougie115/School_Projects_1/README.md

 # School_Projects_1
-A collection of projects created during my time at LBCC
+One of my first programs in 2018.
+It was created during my time at LBCC